 When an infant has a birth defect, the parents should see the infant as soon after birth as possible, regardless of the medical condition.
 Otherwise, they may imagine the appearance and condition to be much worse than the reality.
 Intensive parental support is essential, with as many counseling sessions as are needed for parents to understand their infant’s condition and recommended treatment and to accept the infant psychologically.
 To balance discussion of abnormalities, the physician should emphasize what is normal about the infant and the infant’s potential.

 When neonates die without having been seen or touched by their parents, the parents may later feel as though they never really had a child.
 Such parents have reported exaggerated feelings of emptiness and may develop prolonged depression because they could not mourn the loss of a “real” child.
-Parents who have not been able to see or hold their infant while alive will usually be helped in the long term if allowed to do so after the infant has died.
-In all cases, follow-up visits with the physician and a social worker are helpful to review the circumstances of the infant’s illness and death, answer questions that often arise later, and assess and alleviate feelings of guilt.
+In general, all parents, whether they have or have not been able to see or hold their infant while alive, will usually be helped in the long term if allowed to do so after the infant has died.
+In all cases of neonatal death, follow-up visits with the physician and a social worker are helpful to review the circumstances of the infant’s illness and death, answer questions that often arise later, and assess and alleviate feelings of guilt.
 The physician can also evaluate the parents’ grieving process and provide appropriate guidance or a referral for more extensive support if necessary.